 Matter Vote Required for Approval Impact of Abstentions Impact of Broker Non-Votes Election of Directors Votes for a nominee must exceed 50% of the votes cast with respect to that nominee.
 Not counted as votes cast; no impact on outcome.
 Not counted as votes cast; no impact on outcome.
 Advisory Vote to Approve Executive Compensation The affirmative vote of the holders of a majority of shares of our common stock, present at the Annual Meeting or represented by proxy and entitled to vote, is required for approval.
-Annual Meeting or vote, is required vote, is req Appointment of PricewaterhouseCoopers LLP to Serve as Independent Auditor for 2024 The affirmative vote of the holders of a majority of shares of our common stock, present at the Annual Meeting or represented by proxy and entitled to vote, is required for approval. vote and therefore has the effect of a vote against Not applicable.
-Approve an Amendment to the RTX Corporation 2018 Long- Term Incentive Plan The affirmative vote of the holders of a majority of shares of our common stock, present at the Annual Meeting or represented by proxy and entitled to vote, is required for approval.
-An abstention is treated as present and vote and therefore has the effect of a vote approval.
+An abstention is treated as present and entitled to vote and therefore has the effect of a vote against approval.
+Not counted as shares entitled to vote; no impact on outcome.
+Appointment of PricewaterhouseCoopers LLP to Serve as Independent Auditor for 2024 The affirmative vote of the holders of a majority of shares of our common stock, present at the Annual Meeting or represented by proxy and entitled to vote, is required for approval.
+An abstention is treated as present and entitled to vote and therefore has the effect of a vote against approval.
+Not applicable.
+Approve an Amendment to the RTX Corporation 2018 Long-Term Incentive Plan The affirmative vote of the holders of a majority of shares of our common stock, present at the Annual Meeting or represented by proxy and entitled to vote, is required for approval.
+An abstention is treated as present and entitled to vote and therefore has the effect of a vote against approval.
 Not counted as shares entitled to vote; no impact on outcome.
 Shareowner Proposal Requesting a Lobbying Transparency Report The affirmative vote of the holders of a majority of shares of our common stock, present at the Annual Meeting or represented by proxy and entitled to vote, is required for approval.
 An abstention is treated as present and entitled to vote and therefore has the effect of a vote against approval.
 Not counted as shares entitled to vote; no impact on outcome.
 Shareowner Proposal Requesting a Report on Full Value Chain Emissions Reduction Plan The affirmative vote of the holders of a majority of shares of our common stock, present at the Annual Meeting or represented by proxy and entitled to vote, is required for approval.
 An abstention is treated as present and entitled to vote and therefore has the effect of a vote against approval.
 Not counted as shares entitled to vote; no impact on outcome.
 Shareowner Proposal Requesting a Human Rights Impact Assessment The affirmative vote of the holders of a majority of shares of our common stock, present at the Annual Meeting or represented by proxy and entitled to vote, is required for approval.
 An abstention is treated as present and entitled to vote and therefore has the effect of a vote against approval.
 Not counted as shares entitled to vote; no impact on outcome.